 Pronunciation of 'Symphoricarpos'

-The word 'Symphoricarpos' originates from Greek, where 'symphorein' means 'to bear together' and 'karpos' means 'fruit', referring to the clustered berries characteristic of the plant.
+The word 'Symphoricarpos' originates from Greek, where 'symphorein' means 'to bear together' and 'karpos' means 'fruit', referring to the clustered berries characteristic of the genus.

 Pronunciation Details